WillianBaunier/WillianBaunier/README.md

-Researcher at UFTM (Federal University of Triângulo Mineiro) and professor at SENAI.
-Main interests: Robotics, python, automation, web design.
+Software Engineer at HU-Brasil.
+Main interests: Java, python, automation, RPA, API, Docker.

 <!---
 WillianBaunier/WillianBaunier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.